 If the defendant does not have any insurance or any assets that can be attached, the plaintiff’s only realistic option is to proceed under his or her own uninsured/uninsured motorist liability insurance coverage.
 Unfortunately, the Florida Insurance Council reports that nearly one in four drivers in the Sunshine State has no automobile accident liability insurance.
 This means that, statistically speaking, a person who is injured in a Florida car wreck has about a 25% chance of the other party being uninsured.
 In addition to uninsured drivers who have no insurance coverage at all, there are a great many “underinsured” drivers as well.
 These drivers have only minimal coverage, which often does not fully compensate an injured party in the event of an accident.

 Unfortunately, simply having UM coverage does not mean that the plaintiff’s insurance company will be willing to settle out of court for an amount that the plaintiff believes will fully compensate him or her for the medical expenses, lost wages, and other costs and losses that he or she suffered because of the accident.
-In many situations, the plaintiff must file suit against his or her own insurance company in order to get a fair and adequate settlement or judgment.Discuss Your Auto Accident Case with a Pembroke Pines Uninsured Motorist Accident Attorney
+In many situations, the plaintiff must file suit against his or her own insurance company in order to get a fair and adequate settlement or judgment.Discuss Your Auto Accident Case with an Uninsured Motorist Accident Lawyer in Pembroke Pines

 If you or a family member has been hurt in an accident in Pembroke Pines or the surrounding area, the injury attorneys at Cohn & Smith can help you decide what course of action may be appropriate.
 Call us at 954-431-8100 or use our contact form to schedule a free consultation.
-We represent accident victims throughout South Florida, including in Pembroke Pines, Tamarac, and Pompano Beach.
+Our Pembroke Pines uninsured motorist accident lawyers represent victims throughout South Florida, including in Pembroke Pines, Tamarac, and Pompano Beach.
 Many of our cases are accepted on a contingency fee basis, which means we do not get paid unless you recover damages.